Maryland Residency Verification

 - Valid mortgage statement or lease agreement showing ownership or rental of local living quarters (notarized letters of residency or mortgage statements for investment properties are unacceptable)

-- Proof of payment of Maryland State or local income taxes (must present a certified copy, which you can order here: http://forms.marylandtaxes.com/12_forms/129.pdf).
+- Proof of payment of Maryland State or local income taxes (must present a certified copy, which you can order here: http://forms.marylandtaxes.com/12_forms/129.pdf) or visit the Maryland Comptroller of the Treasury Office

 - Registration to vote in the state of Maryland.